foreverjungleking/classroomapi/README.md

 Project Assumptions:

-Allow students classNumber not define class
+student and class are many to many relationship.

-Allow class have no students
+allow class have no student

 How to Use the Project: